-Regardless of your reasons, stealing is a sackable offence, and once you’ve already done it, you can’t undo it.
+Regardless of your reasons, stealing is a sackable offense, and once you’ve already done it, you can’t undo it.

 Your next course of action is to talk to your manager and explain your motives.
 Although you won’t be let off the hook entirely, you can lighten the consequences if you have a semi-acceptable reason.